infumap/infumap/docs/cli.md

 This command has four subcommands:

-- `fragment image` builds semantic text fragments from image-tagging and geo artifacts.
+- `fragment image` builds search fragments from image-tagging and geo artifacts.
-- `fragment markdown` builds lexical text fragments directly from Markdown file objects.
+- `fragment markdown` builds search fragments directly from Markdown file objects.
-- `fragment text` builds lexical text fragments directly from plain text file objects.
+- `fragment text` builds search fragments directly from plain text file objects.
-- `fragment pdf` builds semantic text fragments from PDF markdown produced by `extract pdf`.
+- `fragment pdf` builds search fragments from PDF Markdown produced by `extract pdf`.

 Do not run this command at the same time as infumap web - it will compete for the same work and may result in bad state.